 From Dr. Cline, “The Creekside Studio seal is modeled after a traditional Chinese Yang style Seal.
 The characters “Xi Pan” (meaning Creekside) are seen in Cinnabar red.
 They incorporate radicals within which include meanings of water’s movement through space – and questions of how this takes place.
 The carp is seen floating in the seal, creating movements in the water that both bring luck and creativity to the process.
 Water is the element of creativity, but it is also the ground substance from which all life springs.
 Together as an image this seal represents all that Creekside Studio has to offer.
 Art, collaboration, education and inspiration.”

 Pin size is approximately 1″ wide by 0.8 ” high and has a metal push pin back.
-When wearing our logo, may both luck and creativity flow with you.

 Our the last day of PrintAustin 2021 and the event has been a good inspiration to still live and breath art during these Covid times.
 That and nature fuel my world.
 Many thanks to all involved to make these events work, and I truly appreciate Creekside Studio in Austin, Texas to make my photogravure dreams come true.
 I was honored to be featured during Creekside’s collaboration with Gallery Shoal Creek artist Koichi Yamamoto.